 Most of us want to know the Bible better, and if that’s you this page is for you.

-If you want a daily reminder and help understanding or applying what you read in the Bible there are a number of options, such as:
+If you want a daily reminder and help understanding or applying what you read in the Bible there are a number of other options, such as:

 - the Bible in One Year – created by Nicky Gumbel and part of Alpha International.
 It has its own website here.
 It has a phone app if you want it, or you can receive daily emails, and there are three options: Classic, Youth and Express.